 These longer-term symptoms might include:

-For most concussions, Dr. Pappolla at St Michael's Neurology and Pain Medicine recommends rest, both physical and mental, to allow your brain to recover.
+For most concussions, Dr. Pappolla at St Michael's Neurology and Pain Medicine recommends neurorehabilitation and other approaches (see below), to allow your brain to recover.
 You may need to take time off from sports or from activities that take a lot of concentration like schoolwork or using a computer.

-For prolonged symptoms or post-concussion syndrome, the expert staff at St Michael's Neurology and Pain Medicine may recommend using cognitive therapy.
+For prolonged symptoms or post-concussion syndrome, the expert staff at St Michael's Neurology and Pain Medicine may recommend using specialized neurorehabilitation, cognitive therapy, oculomotor therapy, in combination with certain neuro-reparative supplements or hyperbaric oxygen therapy.
 This can help rehabilitate the brain in the damaged areas.
 If you need treatment for a recent concussion or suspect you have post-concussion syndrome, book an appointment online or call the office today.